-Designer, painter and sculptor José María Cruz Novillo has passed away at the age of 89.
-His visual legacy is part of Spain's everyday landscape: from the fist and rose of the PSOE to the flag of the Community of Madrid, including logos for Correos, Renfe and the National Police.
-A creator who knew how to synthesize complex concepts into simple and recognizable strokes.
+Designer, painter, and sculptor José María Cruz Novillo has passed away at the age of 89.
+His visual legacy is part of Spain's everyday landscape: from the fist and rose of the PSOE to the flag of the Community of Madrid, as well as the logos of Correos, Renfe, and the National Police.
+He was a creator who knew how to synthesize complex concepts into simple, recognizable strokes.

 From pixel to vector: geometry as the foundation of institutional design 🎨